rawrmaan/restyped-express-async/README.md

 // You'll get a compile error if you declare a route that doesn't exist in your API defintion. router.post('/login', async req => {
-  // Error if you try to access body keys that don't exist in your API definition. const {username, password, twoFactorPin} = req.body
+  // Error if you try to access body properties that don't exist in your API definition. const {username, password, twoFactorPin} = req.body
   //     ^ string  ^ string  ^ number